 If Thunder Mountain Bike Trail sounds familiar to you, that’s because there is a Disneyland ride by the same name.
 This iconic area has captivated every passerby, and there is no better way to truly experience it than from the seat of a mountain bike.
 This trail is considered intermediate/difficult, so first-timers might want to try the Red Canyon Bike Trail instead.

 Day 3: Antimony, the Wild Wild West

 Finally, head on over to the Rockin R’ Ranch.
-This place is incredibly unique and filled with activities which easily fill up an entire day or even an entire week.
+This place is incredibly unique and filled with activities that easily fill up an entire day or even an entire week.
 Rockin’ R Ranch offers horseback riding and instruction, barrel racing, archery, western dancing, and more.
 If you have ever dreamed of living the cowboy lifestyle, the Rockin’ R Ranch can offer you all that and more.
 This is the perfect place to take the whole family and share some uninterrupted quality time.

 Trying to narrow down everything Bryce Canyon Country offers into just a three-day experience is difficult, so take your time and venture into the unknown at your own pace.
 You won’t be disappointed with the experiences that await.